 But where this movie really gets wrapped around it’s own axle is while it fumbles its way to being a commentary on the objectification of women, nobody figures out it does exactly the same thing to men.
 William Holden beef-cakes his way through this film, much of it in various states of undress, all while being eye-raped by the town’s women folk.

 In other words, Holden’s character gets treated just like Novak’s; like her, he’s physically attractive, put on display, and not very smart.
-Instead of hopping the next freight train out of town, he really should follow “Mom’s” advice and use his attractiveness to marry upwardly…like by marrying the “dorky” little sister who probably goes to Harvard and ends up as a brain surgeon or Nobel Prize-winning research scientist.
+Instead of hopping the next freight train out of town, he really should follow “Mom’s” advice and use his attractiveness to marry upwardly…like by marrying the “dorky” little sister who probably ends up going to Harvard and ending up as a brain surgeon or Nobel Prize-winning research scientist.

 Reason #6) “The Ending Is Complete Bullshit”

 Why She Says That: The film ends with Holden having to get out of town, so he hops on another empty boxcar.
 Moments later, Novak defiantly follows him on the bus; the closing scene fades with the bus rolling across the prairie, presumably to wherever Holden went.
 While it leaves what happens next to the imagination of the viewer, you can tell the idea is you’re supposed to believe this becomes a “happily ever after” story; Novak marries the true love of her life, Holden changes his ways and soon they have a happy home filled with children and the smell of fresh-baked apple pie.